Black Sea grain deal in danger as Lavrov butts heads with UN

-When a female journalist asked Russian Foreign Minister Sergey Lavrov if the Black Sea grain deal was dead as he walked into a meeting of the UN Security Council on April 24 in New York, all he had to say was, “nice dress”.
+When a female journalist asked Russian Foreign Minister Sergey Lavrov if the Black Sea grain deal was dead as he walked into a meeting of the UN Security Council on April 24 in New York, all he had to say was “nice dress”.

-Tensions continue to rise and the point of contention in the first meetings of the UN Security Council that Russia will controversial chair for the next six months is the Black Sea grain deal that was renewed in March.
+Tensions continue to rise and the point of contention in the first meetings of the UN Security Council that Russia will controversially chair for the next six months is the Black Sea grain deal that was renewed in March.

-Ukraine called the UNSC meeting "cynical" and the collective EU ambassadors protested Russia's chairmanship shortly before the meeting got underway.
+Ukraine called the UNSC meeting "cynical" and the collective EU ambassadors protested against Russia's chairmanship shortly before the meeting got underway.

-"By organizing this debate Russia is trying to portray itself as a defender of the UN charter and multilateralism.
+"By organising this debate Russia is trying to portray itself as a defender of the UN charter and multilateralism.
 Nothing can be further from the truth.
-It's cynical," said European Union ambassador Olof Skoog just before the UNSC meeting began surrounded by all 27 EU ambassadors to the UN."If Russia cares about effective multilateralism, [withdrawing from Ukraine] is the first way to prove it," said Skoog, surrounded by representatives from the 27 EU countries.
+It's cynical," said European Union ambassador Olof Skoog just before the UNSC meeting began, surrounded by all 27 EU ambassadors to the UN.
+"If Russia cares about effective multilateralism, [withdrawing from Ukraine] is the first way to prove it," said Skoog, surrounded by representatives from the 27 EU countries.

 Grain deal in danger

-First agreed last July in a deal brokered by Turkey and the UN, the deal has to be renewed every 120 days.
-However, Russia has complained that the easing of shipping restrictions on its own grain exports have been ignored and the Kremlin has threatened to cancel the deal after only 60 days.
+First agreed last July in a deal brokered by Turkey and the UN, this has to be renewed every 120 days.
+However, Russia has complained that the easing of shipping restrictions on its own grain exports has been ignored and the Kremlin has threatened to cancel the deal after only 60 days.

 Grain exports are an essential source of income for the cash-strapped Ukraine, but a flood of cheap wheat arriving in the EU via train has caused protests by local farmers and a short-lived ban by some Central European countries trying to protect their agricultural sector.

-The grain deal was the focus of a meeting between Lavrov and UN Secretary General Antonio Guterres as Russia take over the UNSC.
+The grain deal was the focus of a meeting between Lavrov and UN Secretary General Antonio Guterres as Russia takes over the UNSC.

 During the meeting, Lavrov stated that the world is approaching a more dangerous line than during the Cold War, and the future of international relations depends on the outcome of the conflict in Ukraine.